FAS Professional Conduct Policy

 Student Union Agreement

-As noted on page 12 of the Harvard University’s agreement with the Harvard Graduate Students Union: "Abusive or intimidating behavior (power-based harassment) by individuals who hold supervisory authority over SWs, when such conduct interferes with or limits a person’s ability to participate in, or benefit from their employment at the University is prohibited."
-In addition, the Interim Academic Retaliation Policy states that "Using an academic assessment or other academic action as a means to retaliate against a student for engaging in conduct protected by the HGSU-UAW bargaining agreement is unacceptable and prohibited."
+As noted on page 15 of the Harvard University’s agreement with the Harvard Graduate Students Union: "Abusive or intimidating behavior (power-based harassment) by individuals who hold supervisory authority over SWs, when such conduct interferes with or limits a person’s ability to participate in, or benefit from their employment at the University is prohibited."
+In addition, the Academic Retaliation Policy states that "If a student is engaging in conduct protected by the HGSU-UAW bargaining agreement, or if they are participating in any investigation or proceeding arising under the agreement, it is unacceptable and prohibited to use an academic assessment or other academic actions as a means to retaliate against that student’s protected conduct."

 Faculty Council Discussion Document